Can These 820 Feet-Long Railless Trains Dethrone Air Travel?

-Hybrid strategic design consultancy Manyone has crafted a new train system that is supposedly "more efficient, more comfortable and more sustainable" than all forms of traditional travel.
+Imagine a train network between the major cities of Africa, Asia, and Europe, now make it railless.
+Hybrid strategic design consultancy Manyone has crafted a new train system that in their words is "more efficient, more comfortable and more sustainable" than all forms of traditional travel.
 The new system is called the AeroSlider and the whole thing looks like something from a science-fiction movie.

 Floating in the air

-Yes, you read that correctly.
-The novel train floats in the air, literally...
-It has no tracks, instead, it floats in the air through a series of 18 meters high magnetized loops.
-The train uses these loops to propel itself at speeds of more than 804 kilometers per hour (500 miles per hour).
+Perhaps the most notable feature about the novel trains is that it requires no tracks, instead, it floats in the air through a series of 59 feet (18 meters) high magnetized loops.
+The train uses these loops to propel itself at speeds of more than 500 miles per hour (804 kilometers per hour).

-And you may not know this, but these speeds are an airplane's average cruising speed which means that this train would offer the same speedy journeys.
+And as you might know, is roughly an airplane's average cruising speed which means that this train would offer the same speedy journeys.
 Manyone describes their invention as "a terrestrial yet rail-less passenger system connecting the most populous cities on the European, African and Asian continents."

 Furthermore, Manyone claims the system can be "powered by localized energy sources" and has in place a system to reduce the train's energy demands.
 "The incorporation of helium reservoirs within the capsule reduces the effective weight by about 10%, reducing the energy necessary for its propulsion," according to the firm's website.